mozilla/glean/docs/dev/cut-a-new-release.md

-# Glean development & release process
+# Glean release process

-Glean consists of multiple libraries for different platforms and targets.
+The Glean SDK consists of multiple libraries for different platforms and targets.
 The main supported libraries are released as one.
-The following document describes the development and release process.
 Development happens on the main repository <https://github.com/mozilla/glean>.
+See [Contributing](../contributing.md) for how to contribute changes to the Glean SDK.

 The development & release process roughly follows the [GitFlow model](https://nvie.com/posts/a-successful-git-branching-model/).